Box for EMM: Application Users

 Accessing the Box for EMM Application

 You must work with Box Product Support to set up Box for EMM for your enterprise.
+For configuration of your EMM policies, please contact your EMM provider.

 - Box for EMM only works if your users acquired the app from your company’s EMM provider.